Disclaimer: This post may contain affiliate links. The opinions expressed are mine. Read more.

 There are a lot of tradeoffs for using an all-inclusive website builder, but if that route fits your goals – then I’d check out SiteBuilder’s Plans here.

-But if you’re unsure if SiteBuilder sounds like a good fit – I created a BuzzFeed style quiz to help you decide what is the best website builder for you based on your preferences here.
+But if you’re still unsure if SiteBuilder is the right fit – I created a BuzzFeed-style quiz to help you decide what is the best website builder for you based on your preferences here.

-If you think building your own website on your own hosting is a better route, be sure to check out my step by step guide to setting a website with WordPress from scratch here.
+If you think building your own website on your own hosting is a better route, be sure to check out my step-by-step guide to setting up a website with WordPress from scratch here.